• Home

 Refinished DIY vintage Lane cedar hope chest using chalk paint and sealing wax brought new life to a dark and dated piece of furniture.
 An easy makeover that looks beautiful in my Shabby chic, French Country room.

-Crochet Baby Bib from VIntage PatternSweet crochet baby bib is adapted from a vintage pattern and perfect for a toddler.
+Crochet Baby Bib from Vintage PatternSweet crochet baby bib is adapted from a vintage pattern and perfect for a toddler.
 Almost too pretty to use as a bib but adorable to dress up an outfit.

 Grandbabies wear PopPop’s Christening Outfit